 Most couples who begin a divorce are unprepared and are often not even in agreement.
 Usually, on some level, there is a struggle to understand why it’s happening.
 You or both of you are not really ready for the divorce, but you know it is inevitable.

 Why Consult A Divorce Attorney?

-For a divorce to be a collaborative and respectful process, you must be prepared and ready to separate your life from your spouse completely.
-For most people, taking the first step and making an appointment for an initial consult with a divorce attorney is a highly emotional experience.
-During this critical time of making your decision, you need to get prepared to do what it takes to finalize your divorce as quickly as possible so you can move on with your life.
+For a divorce to be a collaborative and respectful process, you must be prepared to separate your life from your spouse completely.
+For most people, taking the first step and making an appointment with a divorce attorney is an emotional experience.
+You need to get prepared to do what it takes to finalize your divorce quickly so you can move on with your life.

 Being prepared is key.
 When you attend the first meeting with a divorce attorney, plan to spend about an hour discussing all your concerns and ask questions.
 It’s best to be organized and have a list of specific things you want to discuss during your appointment.